 - Mix it with whipped frosting for the fluffiest filling in a citrus cake

-- Top your classic cheesecake or easy cheesecake pie
+- Top your classic cheesecake, lemon cheesecake, or easy cheesecake pie

 - Stir in yogurt, cottage cheese, or spoon on ice cream